k-lpmg/Tagging/README.md

 platform :ios, '8.0'
 use_frameworks!

-target 'MyApp' do
+target '<Your Target Name>' do
     pod 'Tagging'
 end
 ```